luau-lang/site/_pages/getting-started.md

 ## Annotations

 You can add annotations to locals, arguments, and function return types.
-Among other things, annotations can help enforce that you don't accidentally do something stupid.
+Among other things, annotations can help enforce that you don't accidentally do something silly.
 Here's how we would add annotations to ``ispositive()``:

 ```lua
 --!strict